The Complete Alabama LPC Licensing Guide:

 Licensing and Application Resources

-The Forms & Applications Main Page serves as the central hub for all ABEC forms.
-The LPC/ALC Applications Page contains all application forms for initial licensure and renewals.
+The Forms & Applications Main Page serves as the central hub for all ABEC forms, including ALC/LPC applications and supervision documents.
 The Licensee Search Function allows verification of any Alabama counseling license.

-The Supervision Information and Forms provides all supervision-related documents including contracts and evaluation forms.
-The Continuing Education Information details CE requirements and approved providers.
-The License Renewal Information explains the renewal process and requirements.
+The Continuing Education Information (on the Licensees page) details CE requirements and approved providers.
+The License Renewal Information (on the Licensees page) explains the renewal process and requirements.

 Fee Information

-The Complete Fee Schedule lists all current ABEC fees including application fees ($200), license fees (ALC: $150, LPC: $300), renewal fees (ALC: $150 annually, LPC: $300 biennially), supervisor approval fee ($150), and various administrative fees.
-This page is updated regularly to reflect current fee structures.
+The Complete Fee Schedule lists all current ABEC fees including application fees, license fees, renewal fees, supervisor approval fee, and various administrative fees.

 FAQ Resources